custom-components/pyscript/README.md

 ## Contributing

 Contributions are welcome!
 You are encouraged to submit PRs, bug reports, feature requests or add to the Wiki with examples and tutorials.
 It would be fun to hear about unique and clever applications you develop.
+Please see this [README](https://github.com/custom-components/pyscript/tree/master/tests) for setting up a development environment and running tests.

 ## Useful Links